Third Annual World Oceans Day Photo Contest

-Recognition and diffusion of the winning images, and perhaps some top runner-ups, will be widely exposed throughout the contest website, the media and the information materials related to subsequent contests.
+We will recognize and widely share the winning images, and perhaps some top runner-ups, through the contest website, with the media, and through the information materials related to subsequent contests.
 Pending the securing of sponsors, material or cash prizes may be awarded.

 - The contest is open to entrants of all skill levels.